Linn Sondek LP12: History

-By the end of 1972 relations between Robertson and the Tiefenbruns had broken down.
-This allegedly led to a threat to Robertson that a copyright action would be brought against him if he had the RD11 turntable made elsewhere than at Castle Precision Engineering.

-In February 1973 Linn Products Ltd was formed to sell turntables made by Castle Precision Engineering.
-Robertson left Ariston, which by now had been taken over by Dunlop Westayr Ltd, and became director Fergus Fons Ltd.

 The thinking at the time was that the most important component of a high-end audio system is the loudspeakers.
 Linn presented an important challenge to that by claiming that the source (i.e. the turntable) was the most important part of the system.

-Ivor Tiefenbrun has talked about how Sondek derives from the term “sound deck” to emphasise the revolutionary concept that the turntable, the “deck”, is responsible for the sound quality.
+Ivor Tiefenbrun has talked about how Sondek derives from the term "sound deck" to emphasise the revolutionary concept that the turntable, the "deck", is responsible for the sound quality.
 Some report the original name was just Sondek without the LP12.

 Early versions were a platform for mounting third party tonearms, had a basic power supply arrangements, and would only revolve at 33⅓ rpm.
 Those users requiring a 45 rpm option would have to purchase a special adaptor to increase the diameter of the motor pulley and platter speed accordingly.

 Throughout the years, there have been many changes resulting from development efforts to improve this table.
 These changes include modifications to components such as the subplatter and bearing, rubber feet, baseboard, armboard, suspension springs and grommets and reinforced plinth.
 A much improved on-board PSU, the Valhalla, was marketed as an upgrade option.
 Later, external power supplies became de rigueur firstly with the introduction of the Linn Lingo, and later the Radikal.